arnobpl/DNSSEC/README.md

 It contains more than 200 domains along with their corresponding IP addresses.
 For simulation purpose, all the records will be stored at a time in the volatile memory (RAM) by the server at the beginning of the simulation.

 ## Attacker File (`Attacker` folder)
 It contains the file(s) created by `Attacker` client.
-If zone walking attack is successful, then the file in the folder will store almost all data from domain-IP records.
+If zone walking attack is successful, then the file in the folder will store almost all the data from the server's domain-IP records.

+## Main Files (`ClientMain` and `ServerMain` in `src` folder)
+These are the classes containing `main` functions for server and client.
+To test the simulation in various server-client combinations, these files may be edited.
+It is obvious that server must be run first before running clients.
+Only a single server can be run at a time using same port, but more than one clients can be run simultaneously.

 Acknowledgement